 Whenever you owe money to the IRS, the IRS starts robo-mailing a series of exciting-to-read notices to taxpayers.
-First is a bill, then another bill, and then reminder to pay.
-And then another letter, and then a Final Notice of Intent to levy.
+The first is a bill, then another bill, and then a reminder to pay, then another letter, and then a Final Notice of Intent to levy.

 Too bad the 16th amendment is not a person